What Happens to Taxes After Someone Dies?

 In many cases, estates don’t have to go through probate.
 This happens if someone doesn’t have enough qualifying assets or if they’ve used estate planning strategies to avoid going through probate.

-When is someone responsible for their late spouse’s tax debt?
+Am I responsible for my late spouse’s tax debt?

-Surviving spouses may be responsible for their late spouse’s tax debts in the following situation:
+You may be responsible for your late spouse’s tax debt if:

-- Their late spouse owes back taxes on a return that was filed as married filing separately, but they co-own property with their late spouse.
+- Your late spouse owed taxes on a return filed as married filing separately and you co-own property with them.

 If you believe that you shouldn’t be held responsible for your late spouse’s tax liability, you may want to look into Innocent Spouse Relief.
 This program allows qualifying applicants to get relief from tax debts due to their late spouses.

-How to figure out how much a deceased person owes
+How to find out if a decedent owes taxes

-To do so, send a copy of the Letters of Testamentary approved by the probate court or file Form 56 (Notice Concerning Fiduciary Relationship) along with a copy of the Testamentary Letters.
-Also, include the deceased person’s Social Security Number, their last address, and a copy of their Death Certificate.
+- Provide the IRS with authorization – send a copy of the Letters of Testamentary approved by the probate court or file Form 56 (Notice Concerning Fiduciary Relationship) along with a copy of the Testamentary Letters.
+Include the deceased person’s Social Security Number, their last address, and a copy of their Death Certificate.

-Once you’ve established that you have the right to the decedent’s information, you can request a tax transcript online.
-This shows you the majority of information from their previously filed returns, including how much they owe.
+- Request their tax transcript – Once you’ve established that you have the right to the decedent’s information, you can request a tax transcript online.
+This shows how much they owe.
 If you apply for the transcript online, the IRS will mail it to the decedent’s last known address.
-To get the transcript mailed to you, you must file Form 4506-T (Request for Transcript of Tax Return).
+To get the transcript mailed to you, file Form 4506-T (Request for Transcript of Tax Return).

 Tax liens on a deceased person’s assets